Caffeine During Pregnancy: How Much is Safe?

 - A 2008 study showed that those consuming 200 mg of caffeine or more daily doubled their risk of miscarriage. src.

 - A 2016 study showed that both women and men who consume at least two caffeinated beverages daily in the weeks prior to conception are at greater risk for potential miscarriage. src.

 Caffeine Restricts the Growth of the Fetus

 There is also a belief that caffeine stunts the growth of children and unborn babies.
 While there isn’t evidence that it stunts the growth of children, there are some studies that support this notion for developing fetuses.

-- A 2008 study showed that pregnant women who consumed 100 mg or more of caffeine had increased risk of fetal growth restriction. src.
+- A 2008 study showed that pregnant women who consumed 100 mg or more of caffeine had an increased risk of fetal growth restriction. src.

 - 2013 research showed that women who consumed caffeine had an increased risk of delivering babies with lower birth weight. src.

 Caffeine During Pregnancy Produces Hyperactive Children